10 Best Ways To Discover Affordable Holiday Flights

 Bear in mind that the Department of Transportation, or DOT, stipulates that all United States and foreign air carriers ought to give consumers the ability to reserve their seats for free at the stated fare for a maximum of 24 hours or even allow the cancellation of the ticket within the same duration without any fine.

-Keep in mind that this rule is inapplicable if you are booking an air ticket with less than a week before you travel.
-Also, note that American Airlines marks the only carrier that allows customers to hold their reservations for 24 hours without a credit card.
+Keep in mind that this rule is inapplicable if you book an air ticket less than a week before your travel date.
+Also, note that American Airlines is the only carrier that allows customers to hold their reservations for 24 hours without a credit card.

 8. Take Advantage of Credit Card Points or Regular Flier Miles